 Behind every #USvsHate message is a teacher, a small group of teachers, or a school community that is encouraging dialogue against hate, bias and injustice and about inclusion.
-Some educators are using #USvsHate Lessons and resources offered by 20 teacher support organizations.
+Some educators are using #USvsHate Lessons and resources offered by nearly 20 teacher support organizations.
 Others are building public anti-hate messaging into their existing curriculum.

 We share Teacher Stories to show the teaching experiences behind specific lessons and student-made messages.
 No glossing over the realities of teaching!
 And these stories show the ideal outcome of #USvsHate: supporting an ongoing, long-term process of teaching, learning and action.